11 Best Banks in Massachusetts for 2024

 Bank of America stands out for its robust mobile banking options, making financial management convenient and secure from virtually anywhere.

-When it comes to CD rates, Bank of America offers an attractive 4.50% APY.
+When it comes to CDs, Bank of America’s rates are quite competitive.
 Additional features that enhance its appeal include a $200 bonus for new credit card signups and enhanced security features in its mobile banking app.

 How to Choose the Best Bank in Massachusetts